philsbln/ipv6-app-testing/draft-tiesel-v6ops-ipv6-app-testing.md

 The interaction contracts between the reusing parties and the service need to be checked whether IPv6 enablement of the services also affects the flows of these.
 Additional end-to-end tests, including the reusing parties, are recommended.
-This is often a recursive process…
+This is often a recursive process.

 ## Ownership of Software Components